I slipped in to poke Cowboy awake so he wouldn’t miss saying goodbye.

 You always hear how hard a divorce is on the couple, but you don’t hear about the effects it has on the grandparents.

-If you're lucky, you'll stay friendly with the other parent.
-You'll always be a part of the children's lives, always be included.
+You’ll always be a part of the children’s lives, always included.

 If you’re one of the unlucky ones who had a difficult relationship with the other parent during the marriage, the divorce only worsens things.